 Speaking of sinks and plumbing, when I asked my plumber why it was so important to have copper pipes, he said, “Copper is proper!”
 Over the years almost every material that people have used in place of it in plumbing and electric work has had to be replaced, he said.
-Only the soldered joints of copper have proved able to stand the test of time.
+Only the soldered joints of copper have proved able to stand the test of time. test

 The bathtub.
 This deep free-standing tub sets the tone for the bathroom.
 I’ve seen this tub used in rustic-chic cabins and the most elegant and glamorous bathrooms.
 Its versatility is surprising.

 Light fixtures.
 This oversized copper pendant adds to this room’s modern-rustic vibe.